Harmeet Singh Sooden: Christian Peacemaker Teams hostage crisis

 Christian Peacemaker Teams (CPT) is an international organisation set up to support teams of peace workers in conflict areas around the world.
 One aspect of CPT's work in Iraq during the US occupation was to collect and publicise evidence of detainee abuse.
 Investigative journalist, Seymour Hersh of The New Yorker magazine, who helped to expose the Abu Ghraib torture and prisoner abuse scandal in 2004, cited the organisation in his articles.
 In an interview with Democracy Now, he said:

-The Christian Peacemaker Teams hostage crisis precipitated when four human rights workers of CPT, James Loney, Norman Kember, Tom Fox and Harmeet Singh Sooden, were abducted in Baghdad, Iraq on 26 November 2005 by a previously unknown group, the Swords of Righteousness Brigade.
+The Christian Peacemaker Teams hostage crisis precipitated when four human rights workers of CPT, James Loney, Norman Kember, Tom Fox and Sooden, were abducted in Baghdad, Iraq on 26 November 2005 by a previously unknown group, the Swords of Righteousness Brigade.
 The kidnapping made media headlines around the world.
 The hostage-takers released videos accusing the men of being spies working for the coalition forces and threatening to execute them.
 On 9 March 2006, one of the hostages, Tom Fox, was executed.
 The remaining three were freed as part of a military operation on 23 March 2006.

 Upon his return to New Zealand, Sooden was warned by Prime Minister Helen Clark not to go back to Iraq saying: "The New Zealand Government constantly says to Kiwis 'Don't go there.
 You are walking into a war zone.
 It is a very, very dangerous place and New Zealand is not represented in Iraq in any shape or form and we are not in a position to help'".
 One of the reasons Sooden volunteered with CPT (who were in Iraq with the permission of the US and Iraqi authorities) was to highlight New Zealand's role in the Iraq War.

 Shortly after the release, both as a result of the kidnapping and the deteriorating security situation, CPT made the decision to leave Iraq.
 After a brief absence, CPT relocated to Iraqi Kurdistan.

 Roy Hallums, a retired US Navy Commander who worked as a civilian contractor in Iraq and himself held hostage for 10 months, offered to assist the hostages in their healing process.